+- Patient Procedure Logs

+- Preceptor/Site/Course Evaluation

+- OMM Module Quiz

+- EPA assessments.

-- 2. Completion of Patient Procedure Logs, Pediatric Skills Checklist, EPA assessments, OMM Module assessment and Preceptor/Site/Course Evaluation - The patient procedure log, the preceptor/site/course evaluation, the EPA Assessments and the OMM module assessment must be turned in by the last day of the rotation.
+The patient and procedure logs along with the preceptor/site/course evaluation, OMM Modules and EPA assessments must be turned in by the last day of the rotation.
 Failure to comply will result in a professionalism report.